yjhenl/Ames-Housing-Prices/README.md

 ● pandas, numpy, os - for data analysis

-● matplotlib, scipy, and seaborn - for visualization
+● matplotlib, seaborn, folium, json - for visualization

-## Executing the code

-The code is available as jupytor notebooks, available under /scripts/.

-To lunch the notebbok, open terminal and run the command with specific notebook's title.

-For example:

-● ``` jupyter notebook Data Wrangling and Descriptive Analyses.ipynb ```

-● ``` jupyter notebook Visualizations for Key Questions.ipynb ```
+● Scipy - for statistical computation

+● sklearn - for machine learning algorithms

+● quandl, statsmodels, warnings for accesss to application programming interface